finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Get transactions

-Get the transactions from the specified transaction portfolio over a given interval of effectiveAt time.
-When the specified portfolio is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and ancestors) and the specified derived transaction portfolio.
+Get transactions from the specified transaction portfolio over a given interval of effective time.
+When the specified portfolio is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.

 ### Example